A speed comparison of the most popular UHS-I and UHS-II SD memory cards for the Canon G7x II.

 Frequently Ask Questions

-Do I need a UHS-II Memory Card? – You do not need a UHS-II memory card and they actually will give you no benefit over UHS-I memory card when used in camera.
-The only difference a UHS-II memory card will make in the Canon G7X Mark IIÂ is it will allow you to transfer your data to your computer quick, if you have a fast UHS-II memory card reader.
+Do I need a UHS-II Memory Card? – You do not need a UHS-II memory card, and they actually will give you no benefit over a UHS-I memory card when used in the camera.
+The only difference a UHS-II memory card makes in the Canon G7X Mark II is that it allows you to transfer data to your computer more quickly with a fast UHS-II memory card reader.

 What’s the difference between U1 and U3 SD Memory cards? – The main difference has to do with minimum write speeds.
-U1 cards are guaranteed to write at a minimum speed of 10MB/s, and U3 SD memory card can write at a minimum speed of 30MB/s.
-Now of course there are many things that go on inside the camera that might not guarantee this, but it’s usually not the cards fault.
-You’ll also start seeing V30, V60 and V90 written on cards.
-This has to do with the minimum write speeds V30 – 30MB/s, V60 – 60MB/s, V90 – 90MB/s.
+U1 SD memory cards are guaranteed to write at a minimum speed of 10 MB/s, and U3 SD memory cards can write at a minimum speed of 30 MB/s.
+Now, of course, many things go on inside the camera that might not guarantee this, but it’s usually not the card’s fault.
+You’ll also start seeing V30, V60, and V90 written on cards.
+This has to do with the minimum write speeds: V30 – 30 MB/s, V60 – 60 MB/s, V90 – 90 MB/s.

 What’s the difference between SDHC and SDXC with SD memory cards? – This has to do with the formatting of the card.
-SDHC cards are Fat32, and SDXC cards are exFat.
-Now pretty much SDHC means any card 32GB and smaller, and SDXC means 64GB and larger.
+SDHC cards are FAT32, and SDXC cards are exFAT.
+Now, pretty much SDHC means any card 32GB and smaller, and SDXC means 64GB and larger.

 My memory card doesn’t work what do I do? – It’s likely you could have a bad memory card, but also make sure you always format your card in camera.
 This tends to reduce issues with cards not working or not performing correctly.